msadat50/SCARA-ROBOTIC-ARM/README.md

 2 stepper motors control each of the 2 arms, servo will control the height of the pen

 ### what is our Proof of concept?
-our proof of concept is to get the stepper motor to move
+Getting the stepper motor to move

 <img src="https://user-images.githubusercontent.com/71345181/145422560-7b6289ed-d671-443e-8793-d84fbaff4cbd.gif"  height="400">